The following is an excerpt from the "Feng Shui Secrets" on-line course. If you would like to enroll in the course, click here.

 Feng Shui: Basic Principles

+For thousands of years people have been aware of energy moving through the universe, connecting everything in it like a huge computer network.
+What has come to be called Chí (chee) is a subtle flow of electromagnetic energy, which links all things in the universe.
 In the Far East the understanding and control of energy flow underlies traditional healing systems such as acupuncture and Shiatsu, as well as martial arts like Tai Chí, Qí Kong and Aikido.
 The energy has several names.
 In China it is called Chí, in Japan it is known as Kí (also spelled Qí) and in India it is referred to as Prana.
 There are no specific words for it in the West, although expressions such as 'atmosphere', 'mood', 'life-force' or 'spirit' describe how it is perceived.
 In this book, it is referred to as Chí energy.

 Chí stays mainly within entities such as human bodies, plants or buildings, but some of it constantly flows in and out and some flows in from other sources.
 Your own personal chí energy is always mixing with the chí energy around you.
 In this way you are connected to the immediate environment, and ultimately the entire universe, as ripples of chí energy from far away reach you.
 Exceptionally sensitive people may be able to pick up advance information from these distant sources in the form of premonitions, visions or telepathy.